 6.1 Frame

-The frame shall be made from steel tubing conforming to ERW (C1 or C2 or C3) quality specified in IS 2039 (Part 1).
+The frame shall be made from steel tubing conforming to ERW (C1 or C2 or C3) quality specified in IS 2039 (Part 1) or IS 3074 or IS 4923.
 The end portion of the tubes shall be radius cropped and shall be joined by welding/brazing.
 The frame assembly shall be sound and of robust construction.
 There shall be no sharp edges or unsealed formations.

 6.2 Steering Handle Bar